 The receiving AP MLD shall issue an MLME-EPCSPRIACCESSTEARDOWN.indication primitive.

-The receiving AP MLD shall change the EPCS priority access state to torn down for the requesting non-AP MLD.
+The receiving AP MLD shall change the EPCS priority access state to torn down [11801] for all setup links for the requesting non-AP MLD.

 35.17.2.2.5 Procedures at the receiving non-AP MLD